 Hitting the ball high on the face (toward the crown of the driver), will change both the launch angle and the spin rates.
-The launch angle will be high, and the spin will be low.
+As a result, the launch angle will be high, and the spin will be low.
 We know this through understanding the physics, while also testing it out on launch monitors.

 As far as launch conditions go for a mishit, hitting the ball high on the face may be the healthiest of the mishits, assuming you don’t leave the top of your driver with a dreaded scuff mark!

 Hitting the ball on the heel will cause the ball to launch as though it was pulled, but the ball will move back toward the target line in the form of a slice.
 The heel will take some of the spin off, hopefully reducing the potential slice.

 Hitting the ball low on the face brings the spin up and the launch down, not optimal for driving the golf ball.
 This will greatly reduce distance.
 And added spin will accentuate any slice a golfer may already have on his golf ball.

 All of these numbers are impacted by gear effect.